pmonks/unfurl/README.md

 user=> (doc unfurl.api/unfurl)
 -------------------------
 unfurl.api/unfurl
-([url & {:keys [follow-redirects timeout-ms user-agent], :or {follow-redirects true, timeout-ms 1000, user-agent "unfurl"}}]) Unfurls the given url, throwing various exceptions if the url is invalid, returning nil if the given url isn't supported, or a map containing some or all of the following keys (all of which may not be provided, or may be nil):
+([url & {:keys [follow-redirects timeout-ms user-agent max-content-length], :or {follow-redirects true, timeout-ms 1000, user-agent "unfurl", max-content-length 16383}}])
+  Unfurls the given url, throwing an exception if the url is invalid, returning nil if the given url is nil or not supported, or a map containing some or all of the following keys (none of which are mandatory):

     {
       :url           - The url of the resource, according to the server :title         - The title of the given url :description   - The description of the given url :preview-url   - The url of a preview image for the given url }

+  Options are provided as a map, with any/all of the following keys:

+    {
+      :follow-redirects   (default: true)     - whether to follow 30x redirects
+      :timeout-ms         (default: 1000)     - timeout in ms (used for both the socket and connect timeouts)
+      :user-agent         (default: "unfurl") - user agent string to send in the HTTP request
+      :max-content-length (default: 16384)    - maximum length (in bytes) of content to retrieve (using HTTP range requests) }
 nil
 ```